 Beginners are always welcome.

-Brixton BMX Club is now resuming its training sessions at the Brockwell Park track on Saturday and Sunday mornings.
+Update March 2021: Following lock down, as of 3rd April 2021, Brixton BMX Club is resuming its training sessions at the Brockwell Park track on Saturday and Sunday mornings with new coaching session times.
+The novice session will now take place at 9-10 am.
+See below.

-Through lockdown and the pandemic Brixton BMX club has welcomed many new riders at its track in Brockwell park.
-This spike in interest has been felt with many attending their first club training sessions and also signing up for club membership.
+Through lockdown and the pandemic Brixton BMX club has welcomed many new riders.
+This spike in interest has seen many riders attending their first club training sessions and also signing up for club membership.
+A warm welcome to everyone, we are happy that you are getting involved in this great club.

 If you are making payment for sessions or membership:

-Online preferred.
-Please enter riders name in the reference field.
+Online payment is preferred.
+Please enter the riders name in the reference field.

 AC#: 23041768 SC: 30 92 89.